Club / stadium contact for disabled supporters

 Getting There & Parking

-Currently there no parking spaces at the ground.
 A shuttle service is available from County Hall (off site parking area) to Carrow Road.
 This service runs 3 times prior to the match and once after the game.
-The return journey is limited to 20 spaces and these will be reserved for those with mobility problems.
+The return journey is limited to 20 spaces and these will be reserved for those with limited mobility.
 The bus is fully accessible for wheelchair users and is open to both home and away supporters.
 Tickets can be booked in advance by calling the box office on 0844 826 1902, or subject to availability can be bought directly from the bus driver.

 Norwich City provides accessible travel for disabled supporters to away games.

 Click here for further information on travel to Carrow Road.

 National Rail have published links to the nearest stations to sporting venues including Norwich City see here for more information.

 Level Playing Field have not verified the information given and we suggest that you contact the station direct if you have any access requirements.

 Getting a Ticket